nazandre/Spl/README.md

 Spl
 ===

-This repository contains a translator from Shakespeare Programming Language (SPL) to C, and a some examples of SPL programs.
+This repository contains a translator from Shakespeare Programming Language (SPL) to C, and some examples of SPL programs.

 ## Shakespeare Programming Language (SPL)